Is Microsoft 365 Good for Small and Medium Businesses? (Yes, here’s why…)

 Looking More Professional

 Just because you’re a small business doesn’t mean you shouldn’t try to look professional to your customers.
 Office 365 uses a business-class email with your company name so you don’t look like an amateur.
+So, if you decide to migrate your email to 365, you’ll almost immediately appear to be more a “professional” company to your clients and prospects.

 Plus, they give you customized marketing materials that are easy to create and proliferate online.
 After you reach new leads, you’ll be able to communicate with them using Office 365’s email and instant messaging capability.
 It includes social networking as well, giving you a comprehensive system for nurturing new customer relationships.